 Orson Welles caused a nationwide panic when he broadcasted his “War of the Worlds” radio play on Sunday night, October 30, 1938.
-It was so realistic, listeners who tuned in late thought they were hearing news accounts of an actual Martian invasion!
-Welles was only 23 when his Mercury Theater Co. decided to present a modernized version of H.G.
-Wells’ classic sci fi novel.
-He was already famous in radio as the deep voice of “The Shadow,” a hit mystery program.
+It was so realistic, listeners who tuned in late after 8 PM thought they were hearing news accounts of an actual Martian invasion!
+Welles was only 23 years old when his Mercury Theater Company decided to present a modernized version of H.G.
+Wells’ classic science fiction novel.
+He was already internationally famous in radio as the deep baritone voice of “The Shadow,” a hit mystery program.

-Sunday evenings in the 1930’s were prime-time in radio’s golden age (no TV yet), and millions of Americans had theirs tuned in.
-It began innocently enough, with dance music, supposedly from the Hotel Park Plaza in New York.
-But then an announcer broke in to report that a professor watching at an observatory had detected strange explosions on Mars.
-This was followed by another yet interruption in which listeners were told a large meteor had crashed into a farm in Grovers Mills, NJ near Princeton.
+Sunday evenings in the 1930’s were prime-time in radio’s golden age of listeners (no television yet), and millions of Americans had theirs tuned in.
+The program began innocently enough, with peppy dance music, supposedly from the Hotel Park Plaza in New York City.
+But then an announcer broke in to report that a college professor watching at an observatory had detected strange explosions on the red planet Mars.
+This was followed by another yet interruption in which listeners were told a large meteor had crashed into a farm in Grovers Mills, NJ near Princeton!

-Soon, an excited announcer was at the crash site, describing in great detail a metallic, cylindrical spaceship with a hideous Martian emerging!!
+Soon, an excited announcer claimed to be at the crash site, describing in great detail a metallic, cylindrical spaceship with a hideous Martian emerging!!

-The Martian war machine fired a “heat-ray” disintegrating 7,000 National Guardsman!
-Next they reported other “Martian cylinders” landing in Chicago and St. Louis!
-OMG.
-The radio actors were very good at their job, portraying terrified announcers and using plenty of creepy sound effects.
-Announcers reported widespread panic had broken out in all major US cities, with thousands desperately trying to flee.
+The Martian war machine then fired a “heat-ray” disintegrating 7,000 National Guardsman!
+Next they reported other “Martian cylinders” landing in Chicago, Buffalo and St. Louis!
+Oh my God!
+The radio actors were VERY good at their job, portraying terrified announcers and using plenty of creepy alien sound effects.
+Announcers reported widespread panic had broken out in all major US cities, with thousands desperately trying to flee the invasion.

 In fact, that was exactly what was happening.
-As many as a million radio listeners believed that a real Martian invasion was actually occurring.
-Panic broke out across the country with terrified civilians jamming the highways, begging police for gas masks.
-When news of the real-life panic reached the CBS Radio studio in New York, Welles personally went on the air to remind listeners that it was just a play, none of it was real.
+The country was already on edge, with news of Hitler’s Nazis threatening yet another world war.
+As many as a million radio listeners believed that a Real Martian Invasion was actually occurring.
+Panic broke out across the country with terrified civilians jamming the highways to escape, begging police for gas masks.
+When news of the real-life panic reached the CBS Radio Studio in New York, Welles was shocked.
+He personally went on the air to remind listeners that it was just a radio play, none of it was real.